Cookbook: Asian

+Arabic

 The earliest cookbooks known in Arabic are those of al-Warraq (an early 10th-century compendium of recipes from the 9th and 10th centuries) and al-Baghdadi (13th century).

+Indian

-Manasollasa from India contains recipes of vegetarian and non-vegetarian cuisines, which preceded the cookbook writing history in Europe by a century.
+Manasollasa from India contains recipes of vegetarian and non-vegetarian cuisines.
 While the text is not the first among Indian books to describe fermented foods, it contains a range of cuisines based on fermentation of cereals and flours.

+Chinese

 Chinese recipe books are known from the Tang dynasty, but most were lost.
-One of the earliest surviving Chinese-language cookbooks is Hu Sihui's "Yinshan Zhengyao" (Important Principles of Food and Drink), believed to be from 1330.
+One of the earliest surviving Chinese-language cookbooks is "Madame Wu's" Wushi Zhongkuilu from the late 13th century and Hu Sihui's "Yinshan Zhengyao" (Important Principles of Food and Drink), believed to be from 1330.
 Hu Sihui, Buyantu Khan's dietitian and therapist, recorded a Chinese-inflected Central Asian cuisine as eaten by the Yuan court; his recipes were adapted from foods eaten all over the Mongol Empire.
+In 1792, Yuan Mei published Recipes from the Garden of Contentment, which criticized the corruption of Chinese cuisine by the Manchu.

+Korean

+Sanga yorok was written in 1459 by the physician Jeon Soon.
+It is the oldest Korean cookbook, found thus far.

-Eumsik dimibang, written around 1670, is the oldest Korean cookbook and the first cookbook written by a woman in East Asia.
+Ŭmsik timibang, written around 1670 by Chang Kyehyang, is the oldest Korean cookbook first written by a woman.